Expressive Arts Focusing - Creative Compassion Blog January 8, 2023 ©Freda Blob

 The scenery never happend to me in life.
 How come that my dream force puts me at a place like this with a stranger from the men's camp offering me a gift of love?

 The scenery of this dream could be interpreted as a symbolization of a woman's animus shifting from a negative force to positive support.
-Such depth-oriented interpretation is missing out the implicit power of the dream.
-Taking the dream force as the overal life force (Eugene Gendlin), I see the dream as an answer on how to heal from aesthetic trauma.
+But such depth-oriented interpretation is missing out the implicit power of the dream.
+Taking the dream force as the overal life force (Eugene Gendlin), I see the dream as an answer on how to heal from aesthetic trauma

 What do I mean by 'aesthetic trauma'?

 My greatuncle had painted the picture shortly before he shot himself with a pistol in Nazi Germany.
 He had been a pharmacist and a respectable member of the city council, painting for leisure.
 He was excluded from city council and expropriated though he decided to divorce from his wife to keep his pharmacy.
-She then was deported.
+She then was deported and 'just disapeared' (family statement)

 © Freda Blob https://www.artsfocusing.com/creative-compassion/blog